P&FM SCDF Submission For Flammable Products

 P&FM Storage Licence Validity And Fees For Petroleum And Flammable Material Storage

-To store petroleum and flammable materials in Singapore, one must adhere to strict regulations, including requiring a licence from the SCDF to store P&FM.
+To store petroleum and flammable materials in Singapore, one must adhere to strict regulations for flammable materials storage, including ongoing compliance obligations at the licensed premises and requiring a licence from the SCDF to store P&FM.

 Annual fees for the storage licence vary depending on the type and quantity of materials stored.